jes-sherborne/jquery-signature-panel-plugin/README.markdown

         * _gestureContinue_: the user has added a point to the gesture.
 In other words, the user is actively drawing
         * _gestureSuspend_: the user is actively drawing, but they have gone outside the boundary of the canvas.
 This gives the linearly interpolated position where the boundary crossing occurred
         * _gestureResume_: the user has continued actively drawing and has re-entered the canvas.
 This gives the linearly interpolated position where the boundary crossing occurred.
 Since the user may stop drawing while outside the canvas, you are not guaranteed to get a gestureResume after every gestureSuspend.

+## Generating image files on a server

+SignaturePanel includes code that you can run on your server to generate image files from the signature data captured on the client.

+By default, the function will generate an image with the same pixel measurements as were originally captured on the client.
+You can also specify the size of the generated image, and SignaturePanel will scale the signature appropriately to fit within these bounds.

+### Ruby

+The Ruby library uses ImageMagick to generate a `Magick::Image` object, which you can use to write image files or stream the data in a variety of formats (PNG, JPEG, etc.).

+To generate the image, you will write code like this:

+    require 'signature-panel.rb'
+    ...

+    post '/process-signature' do
+        image = SignaturePanel::GenerateImage(request.body.read)
+        filename = 'latest-signature.png'

+        image.write(filename)

+        # If you want to stream your PNG directly to a database instead of saving a file,
+        # you can get a binary stream like this:
+        # image.to_blob {self.format = "PNG"}

+        content_type :text

+        # Send the name of the newly-generated file to the client
+        body filename
+    end

+You can find a full working example (written for the [Sinatra microframework](http://www.sinatrarb.com) at /server-image-generators/ruby/example.
+The SignaturePanel function will work equally well in Ruby on Rails (and presumably any other Ruby web framework).

+### Python

+The Python library uses PIL to generate an `Image` object, which you can use to write image files or stream the data in a variety of formats (PNG, JPEG, etc.).

+To generate the image, you will write code like this:

+    import signature_panel

+    ...

+    @route('/process-signature', method='POST')
+    def process_signature():
+        image = signature_panel.generate_image(request.body.read())
+        filename = 'latest-signature.png'

+        # Since this is an Image object, you can save it to a file, stream it to a database, or manipulate it further.

+        image.save(filename)
+        response.content_type = 'text; charset=utf-8'

+        # Send the name of the newly-generated file to the client
+        return filename

+You can find a full working example (written for the [Bottle microframework](http://bottlepy.org) at /server-image-generators/python/example.
+The SignaturePanel function should work equally well in other Python web frameworks as well.

+### PHP

+The PHP library uses GD to generate an image object, which you can use to write image files or stream the data in a variety of formats (PNG, JPEG, etc.).

+To generate the image, you will write code like this:

+    <?php
+    require_once "signature_panel.php";
+    $jsonData = file_get_contents('php://input');
+    $image = generate_signature_panel_image($jsonData);

+    $filename = "latest-signature.png";

+    # Since this is an Image object, you can save it to a file, stream it to a database, or manipulate it further.
+    imagepng($image, $filename);

+    # Send the name of the newly-generated file to the client
+    echo $filename;
+    ?>

+You can find a full working example at /server-image-generators/php/example.